Office of Student Financial Services

 * International students: Most private loan lenders will require that you have a U.S. co-signer.

-If your family budget requires a smaller monthly payment, you might consider a combination of long-term loan (through the Federal PLUS or private loans above) and a monthly payment plan through TMS.
+If your family budget requires a smaller monthly payment, you might consider a combination of long-term loan (through the Federal PLUS or private loans above) and a monthly payment plan through CASHNet.
 This combination would be designed to meet your budget and cover the entire cost.

 Other resources you might consider include a home equity line of credit, which may have tax benefits, or other collateralized loans.
 Discussing these options with your financial advisor and/or banking institution may be beneficial.